gdha/www.it3.be/projects/cfg2html.md

 To install this on HP-UX 11i systems, first download this depot and install as follow:

     # swinstall -s $PWD/cfg2html_C.06.24_20141014.depot CFG2HTML

+The cfg2html packages for Linux are daily build on OpenSuSe Build Service - select your Linux versions and go deeper in the *noarch* subdirectory.
+See [the daily builds](http://download.opensuse.org/repositories/home:/gdha/)